-Budget means the budget adopted by the entity at the commencement of the reporting year.
+Budget means the budget adopted by the entity at the time of setting prices.

 Bulk water costs means all direct and indirect operating expenditure associated with the purchase of bulk services including costs associated with: the purchase of bulk water from the Water Grid Manager and other entities; and the purchase of bulk sewerage services.